 - i.
 The employer shall review the particulars of the complaint as provided by the complainant pursuant to Article E.2.3.b.i.
 The employer may request further particulars from the complainant.
 Upon the conclusion of such a review, the employer shall: - (1) initiate an investigation of the complaint and appoint an investigator pursuant to Article E.2.3.c.iii below, or; - (2) recommend mediation or other alternative disputes resolution processes to resolve the complaint. - ii.
 Should the complainant not agree with the process described in Article E.2.3.c.i(2), the employer shall initiate an investigation.
 The employer shall provide notice of investigation. - iii.
-The investigation shall be conducted by a person who shall have training and/or experience in investigating complaints of harassment.
-The complainant may request that the investigator shall be of the same gender as the complainant and where practicable the request will not be denied. - iv.
-The investigation shall be conducted as soon as is reasonably possible and shall be completed in twenty (20) working days unless otherwise agreed to by the parties, such agreement not to be unreasonably withheld.
+The investigation shall be conducted by a person who shall have training and/or experience in investigating complaints of harassment. - iv.
+The complainant may request: - (1) that the investigator shall be of the same gender as the complainant; and/or - (2) an investigator who has Aboriginal ancestry, and/or cultural knowledge and sensitivity if a complainant self-identifies as Aboriginal.